The Beer Garden Guide to Munich

 Hirschgarten

 Hirschgarten is the biggest (and one of the oldest) beer gardens in Munich, located in Munich’s western neighborhood Neuhausen-Nymphenburg.
-It has a more local vibe to it than the more centrally located beer gardens, and the menu and drinks are a little more simple and straightforward, making it feel even more typisch Deutsch.
-There’s just a handful of food options (unless you head into the restaurant, where there’s of course more) and the drinks in the beer garden only come in one size: one liter.
-I’m not sure if my eleven year old cousin slept that night, but I know he was quite pleased with his liter sized coke.
+It has a more local vibe to it than the more centrally located beer gardens, and the menu and drinks are a little more simple, making it feel even more typisch Deutsch.

-The beer garden is only about a fifteen minute walk (give or take) from Nymphenburg Palace, making it a great way to spend an afternoon in Munich.
+The beer garden is also only about a fifteen minute walk (give or take) from Nymphenburg Palace, making it a great way to spend an afternoon in Munich.

 Hirschgarten 1 | Website